graniticio/granitic/doc/ref/log-format.md

 Granitic does not currently have any built-in log rotation capability.
 It is compatible with tools like `logrotate` as long as the tool is configured to _truncate_ files, rather than move and recreate them.

-## Log message prefixes
+## Log line formatting

-By default, every message that is logged will be prefixed with a string like:
+By default, every message that is logged will be logged as a semi-structured line of text. prefixed with a string like:

 `15/Apr/2019:13:44:23 Z DEBUG [grncQueryManager] `